 We spent two days exploring Sibiu’s wonderful Old Town.
 Sibiu was the European Capital of Culture in 2007 so all of its buildings were fully restored.
 The city’s highlights are its three main squares: Piața Mare (Big market square), Piața Mică (Small square), and Piaţa Huet (Hayes square).
 In fact, the majority of important buildings are around the three.
 We climbed the tall Council Tower (Turnul Sfatului) on The Big Square and enjoyed unobstructed views of the city.
 We spent time on the same square admiring the lavishly decorated façades of Sibiu’s City Hall, Brukenthal Palace and the Roman Catholic Church.

-The less visited Lower Town
+The Less Visited Lower Town

 After spending the first day in the Upper Town, we took the Stairs Passage (Pasajul Scarilor) to the Lower Town.
 The north side of the Lower Town is crisscrossed by cobbled streets and surrounded by cute historical houses, perfect to walk about.
 On the other hand, the southern part has a beautiful park and medieval towers.
 The long linear park is where the city moat used to be.
-A large portion of the medieval city walls with four of the original towers is next to it.
+A large portion of the medieval city walls with five of the original towers is next to it.
 The whole area is peaceful and strangely enough, not overly touristic.
 It’s one of the most beautiful places in Sibiu city and perhaps in Romania.

 Since there isn’t much to see outside of the Old Town, we explored it further.
 On the north side of the Small Square you’ll spot a small cast iron bridge that connects the Upper and Lower Towns, called the Bridge of Lies.
 Legend has it that the bridge has ears, and for every lie you say it cracks a little.
 I never lie so I don’t know if it’s true.
 Well, that was a lie, but I didn’t say it while crossing the bridge!
 Don’t miss the impressive 14th century Lutheran Cathedral of Saint Mary that sits on Hayes Square.
 The organ inside is the biggest in Southeast Europe.
 The nearby Holy Trinity Cathedral, Sibiu’s main Orthodox Church, is also worth a visit.

 Romania is a culinary heaven, just like every other Balkan country.
 Coming from Serbia, I didn’t expect much from its cuisine.
 After all, we share the same history: both Romania and Serbia were partly under the Austro-Hungarian and partly under Ottoman rule.
 Nevertheless, I tried Sarmale, rolls of cabbage leaves stuffed with rice and meat.
 I discovered that in Romania they serve it with Polenta, a boiled cornmeal.
 It was delicious, just like everything else we tried at the fantastic Sibiul Vechi Restaurant.
 Another restaurant that offers great food in a place full of atmosphere is the famous Golden Barrel, Romania’s oldest restaurant.